LDeYoung17/dataspeak-llm/README.md

 https://ldeyoung17.github.io/

-This is my portfolio where all my projects, including this one, can be found, as well as more information about my experience as a Data Scientist and Software Engineer.
+This is my portfolio where all my projects, including this one, can be found, as well as more information about my experience as a Data Scientist and Software Engineer, and a little about myself.